 Holy Month of Shravana The Spiritual Importance of Shravna

-The month of Shravana is the fifth month of the Hindu calendar, and is one of the holiest months of the Hindu calendar.
-The month is called Shravana because the full moon in this month falls in the Shravana nakshatra.
-This holy month is dedicated to Lord Shiva and contains many religious festivals and ceremonies (see below) making this and extremely auspicious month.
-Many hindus fast for the entire month living on fruit, nuts and milk during day and breaking the fast with a vegetarian meal after sunset.
-Those unable to fast during this month usually abstain from meat, eggs, tea, coffee and alcohol during this month.
+The month of Shravana is one of the holiest months of the Hindu calendar.
+The month is called Shravana because the full moon in this month falls in the Shravana Nakshatra.
+There are two ways of calculating Sharavana.
+Some believe it begins on the full moon of Ashadha, which is Guru Purnima.
+While others regard the new moon in Sharavana as the start of a new month.
+You should follow the tradition as either is good.
+This holy month is dedicated to Lord Shiva and contains many religious festivals and ceremonies (see below) making this an extremely auspicious month.
+Many Hindus fast for the entire month living on fruit, nuts and milk during the day and breaking the fast with a vegetarian meal after sunset.
+Those unable to fast eat a plant-based diet and avoid tea, coffee.
+Alcohol is forbidden.

 Sun was worshiped on a daily basis in the Vedic period and continues to be now.
 During Shravana, every Sunday it is essential to worship the Sun.
 The 'Chudi' Puja is also performed by married women on Fridays and Sundays through worshiping the Tulsi plant (Holy Basil) by offering the 'chudis' or tiny bouquets of flowers, vermillion and other puja items.
 The 'chudis' are then offered to elderly married women and their blessings are sought.
 Women in India take this Holy month of Shravana very seriously and observe it as strictly as their situations allow.

 Some of the days of particular significance are outlined below:

 Saturn Fast: Begins on the first Saturday of the Shukla Paksha of Shravana month.
 Click here for more on Saturn Fast.